 Note: While EGI aspires to follow this plan as closely as possible, the UMD Release Plan is dependent on the software provided by our external technology providers and the quality of information (if provided) and their ability to meet their announced release dates.
 Therefore there will be no guarantee on release dates and contents other than the timely communication of changes as they become apparent.
 In particular, the time taken to include a product into a certain UMD release greatly depends on diligent and volunteer based StagedRollout activity [R 4].
 If no volunteer picks up this Product and exposes it to the Production Infrastructure then that given Product is in danger of not being included in the planned UMD release and will be shipped later.

 Paramount to planning UMD releases in the beginning is to provide the most critical services, and those services that either have reached, or will reach end of support in 2011.
-Therefore a fixed publication date for UMD 1.0 has been set to 4 July 2011, containing services and products of category A only.
+Therefore a fixed publication date for UMD 1.0 has been set to 4 July 2011, striving to provide all products of category “A”, and “B”, and as much as possible from categories “C”, “D” and “uncategorised”.

-All other products with priority B, C and D will be tentatively scheduled for subsequent minor UMD-1 releases as described below.
-Those releases were initially planned for quarterly publication, but are tentatively condensed to a monthly frequency in the beginning.

 IGE products are tentatively scheduled for inclusion in UMD 1.1.
 IGE products are fully integrated into the EGI monitoring infrastructure and confirmation is expected on other critical functionality at the next TCB (20/5/11).

 Unified Middleware Distribution 1